-Row A in Orchestra, row A in front and A in rear mezzanine and corner seats.
+Row A in orchestra, row A in front mezzanine, row A in rear mezzanine and corner seats.

 Lunt-Fontanne Theatre Orchestra

-In the Orchestra section specifically, rows D-L are considered premium.
-The centre seats in these rows will give you the most direct view of all the action taking place on the stage.
+In the orchestra section specifically, rows D-L are considered premium.
+The center seats in these rows will give you the most direct view of all the action taking place on the stage.
 You wouldn’t want to get too close to the stage, though, since that can be a pain (literally) in your neck.
 Avoid the first few rows if you can.

 Lunt-Fontanne Theatre Front Mezzanine

-An aerial view of the stage has its own charm and if you enjoy watching performances from the top, the front mezzanine level is perfect for you.
+An elevated view of the stage has its own charm and if you enjoy watching performances from the top, the front mezzanine level is perfect for you.